 - (b) To fulfill contractual obligations with a data subject, or for tasks at the request of a data subject who is in the process of entering into a contract;

 - (c) To comply with a data controller’s legal obligations;

 - (d) To protect the vital interests of a data subject or another individual;

 - (e) To perform a task in the public interest or in official authority;

 - (f) For the legitimate interests of a data controller or a third party, unless these interests are overridden by interests of the data subject or her or his rights according to the Charter of Fundamental Rights (especially in the case of children)

 Shopify and Data Privacy

-Pandects provide the best solution for GDPR, CCPA, LGPD with the GDPR Compliance Center application.
+Pandectes provide the best solution for GDPR, CCPA, and LGPD with the Pandectes GDPR Compliance application for Shopify stores.